ODS completes sensitive car parking projects at Aston Rowant National Nature Reserve

-A car park has been refurbished and another small parking area created at the popular Aston Rowant National Nature Reserve thanks to the Highways team at Oxford Direct Services (ODS).
+A car park has been refurbished and another small parking area created at the popular Aston Rowant National Nature Reserve thanks to the Highways team at ODS.
 The work underlines the expertise of ODS in carrying out road and construction projects in sensitive areas such as the Natural England managed nature reserve.

 Aston Rowant resides in the Chiltern Hills Area of Outstanding Natural Beauty and is a Site of Special Scientific Interest because of its nationally important habitat of chalk grassland, which is home to flowers including rare orchids and the Chiltern gentian, as well as the Silver-spotted skipper and Adonis blue butterflies.